josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌀_absorption_and_selective_sacrifice.md

 Salience and legitimacy are not identical.

-A subject can be widely known while remaining institutionally difficult to criticise.
+An actor may be widely known while remaining institutionally difficult to criticise.

-After an intervening event, criticism that previously carried professional, political or reputational risk may become acceptable.
+After a legal ruling, disclosure, political shift or major journalistic event, criticism of one actor may enter the range of establishment-permissible positions.

 This produces **selective legitimation**:

-> criticism of one component enters the range of institutionally permissible positions while comparable criticism of adjacent components does not.
+> criticism of one component becomes institutionally safe while comparable criticism of adjacent components remains costly or marginal.

-The change may be entirely justified by new evidence.

-But once again, the relevant systems question is what happens next.
+The question then becomes:

-Does the new permission to criticise A expand scrutiny?
+**does permission to criticise A expand the accountability set, or define its boundary?**

-Or does A become the boundary at which scrutiny stops?

 ---

-## 🧿 From Salience to Sacrifice
+## 🩸 Selective Sacrifice

 The possible progression is: